shad0w7en/Condtion_builder_2/README.md

 # Condition Builder

 A powerful React component for building complex database query conditions with a user-friendly interface.
+This component allows you to create, manage, and save complex database query conditions through an intuitive visual interface.

 ## Features